Home

 Predators of caterpillars

-Vertebrate predators ( birds, reptiles and small mammals ) rely primarily on sight to locate prey, so butterfly and moth larvae have evolved numerous defence mechanisms and survival strategies to avoid being eaten.
-These include camouflage, disguise, mimicry, warning colouration, and the use of stinging spines to ward off attacks.
+Birds, reptiles, amphibians and small mammals rely primarily on sight to locate prey.
+Lepidopteran larvae have correspondingly evolved a battery of visually directed defence mechanisms to reduce the likelihood of being eaten.
+These include camouflage, disguise, mimicry, aposematic / diematic colouration and the use of stinging spines to ward off attacks.

 The larvae of many members of the family Lycaenidae defend themselves by forming a beneficial association with ants.
 The anal segment of the larva houses a dorsal honey gland which exudes a sweet tasting fluid which ants love to drink.
 The larvae thus find themselves constantly attended by dozens of ants, the presence of which deters predators & parasitoids from attacking.
 Many species take the association a stage further and are carried by the ants into their nests where they feed on ant grubs, aphids or fungi.
 The ants don't attack the larvae as the latter are able to mollify them, either by using chemical deterrents or by stridulating to produce an "appeasement song".
 Research on several Hairstreaks and Blues in Europe has demonstrated that their larvae and pupae are able to generate an audible "chirp" which deters ants from attacking.

-Caterpillar defence mechanisms are discussed fully in the lifecycle section.
+Caterpillar defence mechanisms are discussed more fully in the lifecycle section.

 Common Toads are major predators of European caterpillars such as Ringlet and Speckled Wood.